DIGS

 Accommodations

 Volunteers will be housed at the Caesarea Sea Center, located on the coast at Kibbutz Sdot Yam between Netanya and Haifa.
-Volunteers will stay three to four to a room with a bathroom.
-At the Caesarea Sea Center you can enjoy a sandy beach, green lawns, and a beach cantina.
+Volunteers will stay three to four to a room with a bathroom and A/C. At the Caesarea Sea Center you can enjoy a sandy beach, green lawns, and a beach cantina.
 Visit this website to learn more and view photos.
-The Caesarea Sea Center will provide participants with a packed first and second breakfast, lunch, and dinner daily.
+The Caesarea Sea Center will provide participants with a packed first and second breakfast, lunch, and dinner daily in their dining hall.
+The dining hall is Kosher.

 Cost